Flight Lieutenant William Reginald Cuttiford 404561 RAAF

 Cadets - Course 7 2 EFTS 5 February 1941 (RAAF)

 In this official shot taken by a photo-bod from 23 Squadron at Archerfield, Cuttiford is third from the right in the centre row, marked by an arrow.
 Graham Mackay is seated third from the right in the front row, behind the dog.
-Fourth from the left, marked with an x, is another familiar but unidentified face.
+Third from the left, marked with an x, is another familiar but unidentified face.

 Cuttiford had enlisted in the RAAF at Brisbane in October 1940 at the age of 27, to be posted for initial training at 2 ITS Bradfield Park in North Sydney.
-Back in Queensland between December 1940 and May 1941 and selected as an officer cadet, Reg Cuttiford completed his flying training through 2 Elementary Flying Training School, RAAF Archerfield (where he met Graham Mackay) and 3 Service Flying Training School, RAAF Amberley.
+Back in Queensland between December 1940 and May 1941 and selected as an officer cadet, Reg Cuttiford completed his flying training through 2 Elementary Flying Training School, RAAF Archerfield and 3 Service Flying Training School, RAAF Amberley.
 Having qualified as an RAAF pilot, his commission as Pilot Officer followed on 3 June 1941.

 Middle East training

 Soon he was posted to the Middle East, for final OTU training and an operational Squadron.
 P/O Reg Cuttiford left Australia by ship on 27 June 1941, arriving at Middle East Pool on 31 July 1941.
+Among the other RAAF aircrew aboard were Neville Oddie and Graham Mackay.

 Somewhere in Egypt 9 August 1941